 10.3.2.2 Loss Compensation of EPS Meter Data

-(1) Where the EPS Meter is not located at the Point of Interconnection (POI) to the ERCOT Transmission Grid, actual metered consumption must be adjusted for line and transformation losses to the POI.
+(1) Where the EPS Meter is not located at the Point of Interconnection (POI) to the ERCOT Transmission Grid, actual metered consumption must be adjusted for line and transformation losses to the POI except in the case of line loss only compensation with a calculated % Line Watt Cu Loss less than 0.001%.
 The preferred method for loss compensation and correction is via internal meter programming.

 (2) Recognizing the fact that some locations may not have the total functionality necessary to perform internal compensation, the Data Aggregation System (DAS) must have the functionality to perform approved loss compensation as necessary.
 ERCOT shall retain the discretion to allow or deny the continued use of this type of metering.